Paris Is Burning (1990): The Document and the Argument About It

 The World

-The ball scene that Livingston documents is organised around competitions — balls — in which participants are judged in categories that range from fashion to dance to the performance of specific social identities: Executive Realness, Military, Femme Queen.
-The judging is vocal, immediate, collective, and conducted according to a system of values that the community has developed entirely from within.
+The ball scene the film documents is organised around competitions in which participants are judged in categories that range from fashion to dance to the performance of specific social identities: Executive Realness, Military, Femme Queen.
+The judging is vocal, immediate, collective, and conducted according to a system of values the community developed entirely from within.

 The categories are, among other things, a form of cultural criticism.
 To compete in Executive Realness — to perform the identity of a corporate professional convincingly enough to be believed — is to make a point about who is admitted to those spaces in the actual world and who is not.
 The ball is the place where the excluded become the excluders, where the margin sets the terms, where beauty is judged by people who understand what it costs to produce it.